movim/movim/README.md

 ### Details on the features

 #### Authentification
-For the authentification, Moxl can currently connect in several modes :
-  * PLAIN : plain authentification, without encryption of the password
-  * DIGEST-MD5 : secured authentification based on secret exchange between the client and the server
-  * CRAM-MD5
-  * SCRAM-SHA1
-  * ANONYMOUS

 The Moxl authentication sequence is based on the SASL2 library.
-You can find it here [GitHub The PHP SASL2 Authentification Library](https://github.com/edhelas/sasl2).
+You can find it here [GitHub The PHP SASL2 Authentification Library](https://github.com/fabiang/sasl).

 ### XMPP Resources